underscoreio/underscoreio/src/html/_posts/2015-08-09-slick-getresults.md

 }
 ~~~

-Thiese two implicits will generate a `GetResult` for any `Hlist` without us having to write it by hand.
+These two implicits will generate a `GetResult` for any `Hlist` without us having to write it by hand.

 ## What about case classes?

-We have the same problem if we want to use plain SQL to get to a case class:
+We face the same problem if we want to use plain SQL to get to a case class:

 ~~~ scala
 case class Contact(id: Long, Email: String)